"Lord, I Am Not Worthy!" True, But You're Deeply Loved by God

-Summary: “Lord, I am not worthy!”
+- Summary: “Lord, I am not worthy!”
 That should be the universal cry of every man, woman, and child in our lost condition of unforgiven sin.
 Like King David of old (Psalm 51:5), we all must acknowledge, “Surely I was sinful at birth.”
-The prophet Isaiah (53:6) confirmed this: “We all, like sheep, have gone astray, each of us has turned to our own way.”
+In a chapter many call "the fifth gospel," the prophet Isaiah (53:6) confirmed this: “We all, like sheep, have gone astray, each of us has turned to our own way.”
 The apostle Paul gave his ‘amen’ to the prophet’s words: “There is none righteous, no, not one” (Romans 3:10).
 Every human being ever born can say to God, “I am not worthy!
+I don't deserve your goodness.
 Have mercy!”
 So, is there any hope?
 Yes!
 Come see how you can go from death to eternal life and hear the Lord Jesus say to you, “You are worthy!
 I’m not ashamed to call you My brothers and My sisters.”

 Matthew 3:11a [John the Baptist said,] “I baptize you with water for repentance.
-But after me comes one [Jesus] who is more powerful than I, whose sandals I am not worthy to carry.”
+But after me comes one s than I, whose sandals I am not worthy to carry.”

 Later Jesus said of John the Baptist: “Among those that are born of women there is not a greater prophet than John the Baptist” (Luke 7:28, KJV).
 The Savior Himself said of John that there had been no greater prophet.
 What a tribute!
 Yet that same John was able to say, in the light of comparison to Jesus, “I am not worthy!”

 Luke 7:6-7, NASB …when [Jesus] was not far from the house, the centurion sent friends, saying to Him, “Lord, do not trouble Yourself further, for I am not worthy for You to come under my roof; for this reason I did not even consider myself worthy to come to You, but just say the word, and my servant will be healed."